Grêmio FBPA: The beginning and professionalism at the club

 On 7 July 1911, Grêmio beat Uruguay's national team 2–1.
 In 1931, Grêmio became one of the first teams in Brazil to play matches at night after installing floodlights at Estádio Baixada.
 On 19 May 1935, Grêmio became the first team from Rio Grande do Sul to beat a team from the state of São Paulo (considered the strongest Brazilian league at the time) by defeating Santos 3–2.
 Grêmio was also the first club outside Rio de Janeiro state to play at the Maracanã Stadium, defeating Flamengo 3–1 in 1950.

 During this period, Grêmio started to earn a reputation abroad.
 In 1932 it played its first international match in Rivera (Uruguay).
 In 1949, the match against Uruguay's Nacional ended in a 3–1 win for Grêmio and the players received a hero's welcome on their return to Porto Alegre.
 In that same year, Grêmio played for the first time in Central America.
 Between 1953 and 1954, Grêmio travelled to Mexico, Ecuador and Colombia, a tour dubbed "the conquest of the Americas".
 On 25 February 1959, Grêmio defeated Boca Juniors 4–1 in Buenos Aires, becoming the first foreign team to beat Boca at La Bombonera.

-In 1961, Grêmio went on its first European tour playing 24 games in 11 countries: France, Romania, Belgium, Greece, Germany, Poland, Bulgaria, Luxembourg, Denmark, Estonia and Russia.
+In 1961, Grêmio went on its first European tour playing 24 games in 11 countres: France, Romania, Belgium, Greece, Germany, Poland, Bulgaria, Luxembourg, Denmark, Estonia and Russia.
 The Gremistas (Grêmio fans) were growing in number.
 1946 saw the first appearance of the club's motto "com o Grêmio onde o Grêmio estiver" ("with Grêmio wherever Grêmio may be"), which was later written into Grêmio's official anthem.
 An anthem penned by Lupicinio Rodrigues, a samba-cancao composer who became one of the most famous and revered Grêmio fans.
 The anthem celebrates the Gremistas reputation for attending all Grêmio matches, regardless of the difficulties and obstacles they might have to overcome to see their club.
 In the late 1950s, Grêmio joined the Taça Brasil, as the Brazilian league was known at the time.
 The team reached the Taça Brasil semi-finals in 1959, 1963 and 1967.
 In 1968, the team won its first international title in a friendly cup with teams from Brazil and Uruguay.
 In 1954, Grêmio inaugurated what was at the time the biggest private stadium in Brazil, the Olímpico Stadium.
 In 1971, the Taça Brasil championship was replaced by the Campeonato Brasileiro with the first goal ever scored in the Campeonato Brasileiro coming from Grêmio's Néstor Scotta, an Argentine, in a match against São Paulo at Estádio do Morumbi.
 Grêmio maintained a series of respectable results in Campeonato Brasileiro, usually achieving a top half finish.